DataDog/kics/documentation/rules/terraform/aws/security_group_without_description.md

 ### Description

- It is a best practice for AWS Security Groups to include a meaningful `description` attribute in their Terraform configuration, as in:
+ It is a best practice for AWS security groups to include a meaningful `description` attribute in their Terraform configuration, such as in the following example:

 ```
 description = "Allow TLS inbound traffic"
 ```

-Omitting the description field, as shown below,
+Omitting the description field, as shown below, can lead to confusion and hinder effective management or auditing of security groups, especially in environments with many resources:

 ```
 resource "aws_security_group" "allow_tls" {